 The Janey Antoniou award.
 For exceptional campaigners with lived experience.

-Nominations are now closed for the 2017 Janey Antoniou award.
-The winner will be announced at Members' Day on Saturday 11 November.
+Nominations are now open for the 2018 Janey Antoniou award.
+The winner will be announced at Members' Day on Saturday 10 November.

-Open to all mental health campaigners within the UK, the award celebrates the extraordinary achievements of an individual in fighting stigma and discrimination and bringing about change.
+Open to all mental health campaigners within the UK who also manage their own mental illness, the award celebrates the extraordinary achievements of an individual in fighting stigma and discrimination and bringing about change.

 Guidelines to help make your nomination